Chemical biology: Bioorthogonal reactions

 Successful labeling of a molecule of interest requires specific functionalization of that molecule to react chemospecifically with an optical probe.
 For a labeling experiment to be considered robust, that functionalization must minimally perturb the system.
 Unfortunately, these requirements are often hard to meet.
 Many of the reactions normally available to organic chemists in the laboratory are unavailable in living systems.
 Water- and redox- sensitive reactions would not proceed, reagents prone to nucleophilic attack would offer no chemospecificity, and any reactions with large kinetic barriers would not find enough energy in the relatively low-heat environment of a living cell.
 Thus, chemists have recently developed a panel of bioorthogonal chemistry that proceed chemospecifically, despite the milieu of distracting reactive materials in vivo.

-The coupling of an probe to a molecule of interest must occur within a reasonably short time frame; therefore, the kinetics of the coupling reaction should be highly favorable.
+The coupling of a probe to a molecule of interest must occur within a reasonably short time frame; therefore, the kinetics of the coupling reaction should be highly favorable.
 Click chemistry is well suited to fill this niche, since click reactions are rapid, spontaneous, selective, and high-yielding.
 Unfortunately, the most famous "click reaction," a [3+2] cycloaddition between an azide and an acyclic alkyne, is copper-catalyzed, posing a serious problem for use in vivo due to copper's toxicity.
 To bypass the necessity for a catalyst, Carolyn R. Bertozzi's lab introduced inherent strain into the alkyne species by using a cyclic alkyne.
 In particular, cyclooctyne reacts with azido-molecules with distinctive vigor.

-The most common method of installing bioorthogonal reactivity into a target biomolecule is through metabolic labeling.
-Cells are immersed in a medium where access to nutrients is limited to synthetically modified analogues of standard fuels such as sugars.
-As a consequence, these altered biomolecules are incorporated into the cells in the same manner as the unmodified metabolites.
-A probe is then incorporated into the system to image the fate of the altered biomolecules.
-Other methods of functionalization include enzymatically inserting azides into proteins, and synthesizing phospholipids conjugated to cyclooctynes.